 When you open a support ticket, our support team may ask for some combination of the following types of information:

 Startup logs are a great way to spot misconfiguration of the tracer, or the inability for the tracer to communicate with the Datadog Agent.
-By comparing the configuration that the tracer sees to the one set within the application or container, we can identify areas where a setting is not being properly applied.
+By comparing the configuration that the tracer sees to the one set within the application or container, Support can identify areas where a setting is not being properly applied.

 When adjusting the log level to

-Note: If you are using Agent v7.19+ and the Datadog Helm Chart with the latest version, or a DaemonSet where the Datadog Agent and trace-agent are in separate containers, you will need to run the following command with
+Note: If you are using the Datadog Agent v7.19+ and the Datadog Helm Chart with the latest version, or a DaemonSet where the Datadog Agent and trace-agent are in separate containers, you will need to run the following command with

 log_level: DEBUG or